 I’d like to share some thoughts on editing, from my own perspective.

 You may have your own methods, for your own purpose.
 For each of us, these might be very different.
-I hope these thoughts below might add to your own thinking on this topic.
+I hope these thoughts below might add something to your own thinking and workflow.

 There is no one way, or right way, to edit your photography.